 This name means the “priceless one”, it has elegance and class.
 This is the feminine name to Anthony.
 Over the years, the pronunciation has changed.
 Nicknames include Netta or even Ann.

 This is a strong girl’s name.
 With over 18,000 girls named Simone in 1910; its peak of popularity, Simone meant “to be heard.”
-We see that this name is very rare today and would make a perfect unique girls name to any family.
+At any rate, we see that this name is very rare today and would make a perfect unique girls name to any family.

 Meaning “my God is abundance”, Elise is often the short form of Elizabeth.
 This name gained massive popularity in 1901 and 1908 with just under 17,000 families naming their daughter Elise.
 Pretty, religious and elegant, Elise is still an old French girl name but a perfect rare girl name that parents who are looking for something different can use.